massyn/cyber-dashboard-flask/README.md

 ## Additional tops for success

 * The `compliance` field is a float, a percentage of compliance if you will.
 That means that when you decide compliance for a particular resource, you could infact define _partial_ compliance.
+* `compliance` can als be an arbitrary indicator.
+You have the option to feed the additional `count` variable in the csv file.
+Typically a percentage is calculated as `compliance / count`, so where needed, you can feed a higher count value if you had a need to modify the metric calculation.
 * To backup and restore, the `data` folder, and `config.yml` needs to be backed up.
 To restore, simply install a fresh instance, and replace the `data` folder and `configy.yml` files.
 * You can start the dashboard with a custom `config.yml` file by starting the `app.py` with the `-config` parameter to the new config, for example: